ska-telescope/ska-data-lifecycle/scripts/README.md

 locust -f migrate.py --config=migrate.conf
 ```

-5. The goto the webpage provided on the command line i.e. `http://0.0.0.0:8089` then click START.
+5. Then go to the webpage provided on the command line i.e. `http://0.0.0.0:8089` then click START.

 ### Output